pfeilbr/control-plane-playground/README.md

 - graphana under the covers
 - control plane can use oidc connect for aws identity ([Creating OpenID Connect (OIDC) identity providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html))
 - reduced complexity for eng teams
+- agent (ec2 instance) needs to run in vpc
+  - creates a wiregaurd connection to hub.controlplane.com
+  - agent can run on a local server
+- secrets management is built in
+- cli and tf provider (verified)

 ## Concepts